silentTester/hotel-booking-journey/README.md

 - Allows invalid/astronomical values e.g. price (2342134223342)& names.
 - Allows negative price e.g. -500.

-# Exploratory Tests
-Test is ignored, since this is a applicable business scenario

-- Allow to make duplicate bookings.

 # Sad Path Tests:
 - Should not allow to book if both dates are missing.
 - Should not allow to book if Check-in date is missing.